OracleCPS/GG4BigData/CloudWorkshop_GG4BD_500.md

 ## Before You Begin

 ### Introduction
-In this lab we will use goldengate for bigdata file writer handler to replicate data into OCI cloud in delimitedtext and parquet format.
+In this lab we will use goldengate for bigdata Java Database Connectivity (JDBC) Handler, which can replicate source transactional data to a target or database.The Generic Java Database Connectivity (JDBC) Handler lets you replicate source transactional data to a target system or database by using a JDBC interface.
+You can use it with targets that support JDBC connectivity.

 ### Objectives
-- Goldengate BigData replication to OCI Object Storage in dsv and parquet format
+- Goldengate BigData Java Database Connectivity (JDBC) Handler to replicate source transactional data to a target or database.

 ### Time to Complete
-Approximately 60 minutes
+Approximately 30 minutes

 ### What Do You Need?
 Your will need:
 - Goldengate for Bigdata
-- Oracle Cloud Object Storage Connection Detals and Library files.
-- for parquet format , need parquet libraries
+- Oracle JDBC Java Driver.

 ### STEP 1: Setting up the Environment For Connection to OCI Cloud.